 To ensure that your vehicle is in line with the AIS 140 standard, you will need to install a GPS vehicle tracking system, along with an emergency request button.
 You need to undertake this step for all your existing as well as future vehicles.
-We have discussed more about how to get AIS-140 certified devices in one of previous articles.
+We have discussed more about how to get AIS-140 certification in one of the previous articles.

 The advantages of this standard are many: